ofperez-TheOwl/alx-system_engineering-devops/README.md

-Project 0x00: Shell, Basics
+Systems-engineering development

-This repository has been created to complete the tasks of the ALX software-engineering program about the basics of shell.
+This repository has been created to complete the tasks of the ALX software-engineering program about sytems-engineering development.
 Let's go!